smalldatalab/android-omh-dsu-client-lib/README.md

     compile 'joda-time:joda-time:2.3'
 }
 ```
-* In your *AndroidManifes.xml*, add attribute ```xml android:name="com.orm.SugarApp" ``` to the application tag.
-This will replace the default Application class with the SurgarApp and enble the [Surgar ORM](http://satyan.github.io/sugar/).
+* In your *AndroidManifes.xml*, add attribute ```android:name="com.orm.SugarApp" ``` to the application tag.
+This will replace the default Application class with the SurgarApp to enble the [Surgar ORM](http://satyan.github.io/sugar/).
 For example:

 ```xml
 <!-- The Application class is set to com.orm.SugarApp for the ORM to work.-->